 Reflection is a habit of mind for master teachers.
 They routinely consider how their instructional practice mirrors current understanding of teaching and learning.
 They measure their performance against high standards and constantly strive to improve their practice.
 They are aware of core values and endeavor to create a learning environment that reflects essential principles of character so that all students experience both personal and academic success.

-Master teachers lead with a keen sense of ethical responsibility to the profession and student learning.
-They collaborate with colleagues and gather resources to support each other and mentor others.
+Master teachers lead with a keen sense of ethical responsibility to the profession and to student learning.
+They collaborate with colleagues, gather resources to support fellow professionals, and serve as mentor teachers.
 They are committed to their professional development and to improving the profession.
-They are willing to take on leadership in the classroom or school setting with or without a formal title.
+They are willing to take on leadership in the classroom and/or school setting, with or without a formal title.
 They recognize when to lead and when to allow others to lead.
-They advocate for and participate in initiatives and practices which affect positive change in student learning.
+They advocate for and participate in initiatives and practices that affect positive change in student learning.
 They lead by contributing to the establishment of a positive classroom and school environment.
-They ensure that instructional decisions they make are adequately informed by data, standards, and a variety of students’ assessments.
-They communicate their vision for student learning to students, contributing to student empowerment.
+They ensure that their instructional decisions are adequately informed by data, standards, and a variety of student assessments.
+They communicate their vision for learning to students, contributing to student empowerment.
 Most importantly, they lead by taking responsibility for student learning and the improvement of their schools.

-Research is fostered by reflection, inquiry, leadership,and action.
-In master’s education, inquiry is grounded in the need to know and the desire to make a difference, thus becoming the foundation of action research.
+Research is fostered by reflection, inquiry, and action.
+For master teachers, inquiry is grounded in the need to know and the desire to make a difference, thus becoming the foundation of practitioner research.
 Paired with purposeful, deliberate reflection, inquiry leads beyond knowledge acquisition and knowledge-building to knowledge-making.
 It leads to deep and essential understandings about the nature of learning and teaching.

-Knowledge gained through research then makes a difference when master teachers collaborate with others in the educational community and provide the leadership to use that knowledge to contribute to professional practice.
-Master teachers are aware of the global community which is larger than a single school community.
-It extends to encompass professional, business, service, and social communities, all of whom play a part in contributing to a vast knowledge-building society.
-Master teachers should be action-oriented leaders in this community -- collaborating, orchestrating, and synthesizing so that education is pervasive and integral to the progress of our society.
+Knowledge gained through research makes a difference when master teachers collaborate with others in a global educational community and provide the leadership to use that knowledge to contribute to professional practice.
+Master teachers are aware of the global community which is larger than a single school community, e.g., it extends to encompass professional, business, service, and social communities, all of whom play a part in contributing to a vast knowledge-building society.
+Master teachers are action-oriented leaders in this community -- collaborating, orchestrating, and synthesizing so that education is pervasive and integral to the progress of our society.